arafato/alicloud-core-concepts-book/manuscript/interacting_alicloud.md

 ```
 Or to put it in simpler terms:
 ```
-Infrastructure as Code (IaC) means to manage the entire lifecycle and configuration of your IT infrastructure using declarative scripts.
+Infrastructure as Code (IaC) means to manage the entire lifecycle and configuration of your IT infrastructure using (declarative) configuration files.
 ```

 With IaC, your infrastructure’s configuration takes the form of a code file which uses a declarative description. *Declarative* means you are solely defining the desired state, not how to get to this state.
 This is usually taken care of by the IoC-Technology such as Terraform and thus much less error-prone and readable and understandable.